-This chapter presents the available SLSM configurations with an XT3 4U server:
+This chapter presents the available SLSM configurations with an XT3 4U server, as well as some examples of connections on the rear panel.

-- The tables show the channel assignment at the level of the V3X board. - The examples show how the BNC connectors should be cabled for a selected configuration.
+The tables and examples reflect how the BNC connectors should be cabled on the rear panel for the given configuration.

-The configurations in 7-channel mode, presented at the end of the tables, make use of the secondary channel of the codec module on the V3X board as an independent record channel.
+The configurations in 7-channel mode make use of the secondary channel of the codec module on the V3X board as an independent record channel.
+This is available in given conditions.
 See also the section "About Extended Configurations" on page 51.

-Specific SLSM configurations for 1080p/3D dual link and 3G configurations are presented from the section "Channel Assignment Principles with 3D/1080p SLSM" on page 98.
+For SLSM configurations in 1080p and 3D configurations, refer to sections "Channel Assignment Principles with 3D SLSM" on page 99 and "Channel Assignment Principles with 1080p SLSM" on page 111.